mahtab-nejati/KGRec/README.md

 ## Datasets

-`Sample_sedkgraph.csv` provides a sample of the constructed knowledge graph.
-The full SED-KGraph dataset will be shared uppon paper acceptance.
+`sample_sedkgraph.csv` provides a sample of the constructed knowledge graph.
+The full SED-KGraph dataset is presented in the file `sedkgraph.xlsx`.

 The projects' information dataset are adopted from the following study</a>.